Felix-liu0989/Multi_Agents_for_Citation_Verification/README.md

-The core implementation of the Multi-Agent Collaborative Generation (MACG) framework for generating high-quality related work sections with citation verification and correction capabilities.
+The core implementation of the Multi-Agent Collaborative Generation (MA-RWG) framework for generating high-quality related work sections with citation verification and correction capabilities.

- Environment Setup for MACG Framework
+ Environment Setup for MA-RWG Framework

 ## 🐍 Python Environment Setup